paulbarrera/pythonproject/README.md

     [ ] Create a form and save the response (on click of Submit button) [ ] Calculate and display data based on an external factor (ex: get the current date and display how many many days remaining until some event)
+    [ ] Create a class, then create at least one object of that class and populate it with data [ ] Implement a "master loop" console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
-    [ ] Implement a log that records errors, invalid input, or other important events and writes them to a text file [ ] Scaffold an initial migration
+    [ ] Scaffold an initial migration

 Week 7-8